okta/okta-developer-docs/packages/@okta/vuepress-site/code/rest/index.md

     content: Get started with Okta REST APIs and learn how to import a collection and send requests in Postman.
 ---

 A great way to learn an API is to issue requests and inspect the responses.
 You can easily use our Postman collections to do just that.
 To use these collections, you need to set up your local environment and import a collection.
-Then, you can send a test request and verify the results.
+You can then send a test request and verify the results.

 ## Sign up for Okta